-- For the jobs tax credit and the quality jobs credit (bill sections 1 and 5), tax expenditure estimates are based on trends in credits generated, utilized, and carried forward, as reported by the Georgia Department of Revenue (DOR) and the Office of the Commissioner of Insurance (OCI) through 2020, and on state job growth forecasts through 2023 from the GSU Economic Forecasting Center (EFC).
-Credits generated are assumed to grow at the EFC's projected job growth rates for 2021-23, with the 2023 growth rate assumed to continue for the remaining periods.
-New jobs created before the effective date of the bill are assumed to earn credits at the current law credit rates for the full five years. - For the employee retraining credit (bill Section 9), tax expenditure estimates are based on past growth trends from DOR credit reports through TY 2020, with a post-pandemic rebound in 2021 and 5 percent annual growth in credits generated after 2021. - For the qualified research expense credit (bill section 8), tax expenditure estimates are based on DOR credit reports through 2020, with growth in 2021 based on estimates from R&D World magazine's "Global R&D Funding Forecast", dated February 22, 2021, which takes into account the impacts of the pandemic on research spending.
-After 2021, assumed growth is based on long-run research spending projections from the National Science Foundation.
+- For the jobs tax credit and the quality jobs credit (bill sections 1 and 5), tax expenditure estimates are based on trends in credits generated, utilized, and carried forward, as reported by the Georgia Department of Revenue (DOR) and the Office of the Commissioner of Insurance (OCI) through 2022, and on state job growth forecasts through 2024 from the GSU Economic Forecasting Center (EFC).
+Credits generated are assumed to grow at the EFC's projected job growth rates for 2022-24, with the 2024 growth rate assumed to continue for the remaining periods.
+New jobs created before the effective date of the bill are assumed to earn credits at the current law credit rates for the full five years. - For the employee retraining credit (bill Section 3), tax expenditure estimates are based on past growth trends from DOR credit reports through TY 2022 and 5 percent annual growth in credits generated after 2022. - For the qualified research expense credit (bill section 4), expenditure estimates are based on DOR credit reports through 2022, with growth in 2022 based on estimates from R&D World magazine's "Global R&D Funding Forecast," dated April 12, 2022.
+After 2022, assumed growth in generated credit is based on long-run research spending projections from the National Science Foundation.
+Utilization and carryforwards are assumed to following existing patterns from the DOR credit utilization data.